R-Repo/PCAforMotorcycleAccidents/README.md

 ## Wider context

-Motor vechile accidents are a major problem in East Africa (where the company I developed this solution for is from).
-Moreover motocycle taxis (or Motos as they are called locally) are a the main form of transport for most of the population.
+Motor vehicle accidents are a major problem in East Africa (where the company I developed this solution for is from).
+Moreover motorcycle taxis (or Motos as they are called locally) are a the main form of transport for most of the population.

-Table below shows that motorvechile deaths per 100,000 inhabitants are globally highest in Africa.
-The system being designed will be able to alert emergency services when a moto-taxi has had a serious colision.
+Table below shows that motor vehicle deaths per 100,000 inhabitants are globally highest in Africa.
+The system being designed will be able to alert emergency services when a moto-taxi has had a serious collision.

 | Country/region        |   Deaths per 100k/year |
 |:----------------------|-----------------------:|